"The Boys": 4 Things to Know About Soldier Boy From the Comic Series

 He's nearly killed in an explosion in the season three finale but survives, only to end up being shipped off to a new cryo-chamber by the CIA.
 Still, he exists in the "Gen V" timeline, this time, as an imaginary friend to Maddie Phillips's Cate.

-Ackles, a "Supernatural" alum, was cast for his new role in August 2020.
-Since then, fans of "The Boys" have been waiting to see what his colorful character will bring to the TV series.
-But they're equally curious as to how his version of Soldier Boy resembles (or differs from) the character in Garth Ennis and Darick Robertson's comic series.
+Ackles, a "Supernatural" alum, was cast as Soldier Boy in August 2020.
+Since then, fans of "The Boys" have enjoyed what they've seen from his colorful character in the TV series, but they're equally curious as to how his version of Soldier Boy resembles (or differs from) the character in Garth Ennis and Darick Robertson's comic series.

 He's Basically a Parody of Captain America

 A serum-enhanced super-soldier, originating in WWII, with a patriotic theme and a clean-cut, morally superior persona — it's pretty clear that Soldier Boy is an exaggerated parody of Captain America.
 In the comics, he's notably more old-fashioned and naïve than the rest of the superheroes, refusing to engage in swearing, casual sex, and the other hedonistic behavior that his colleagues embraced.
 He also takes the whole "patriotic hero" thing to a hilariously over-the-top level, frequently spouting off cheesy, faux-patriotic lines or using a running list of American states as a "battle cry."
 Because of his squeaky-clean persona, he's elected the leader of a team called Payback, which also includes Stormfront.
 Still, he longs to join The Seven.